 In some parts of Indiana, the Medicare Advantage participation rate is as high as 38%.
-That means that more than a third of Indiana beneficiaries have switched from federal Medicare to a similar, private plan.
+More than a third of Indiana beneficiaries have switched from federal Medicare to a similar, private plan.
 Let’s learn more about what that means.

 How Medicare Advantage plans work in Indiana

-Switching to Medicare Advantage is a pretty big change.
-You aren’t just switching your health care payer from the federal government to a private company.
+Switching to Medicare Advantage is a pretty significant change.
+You’re not just switching your health care payer from the federal government to a private company.
 You also may get radically different benefits based on which plan you choose.

-Depending on the county you live in, you could have as few as 25 or more than 45 Medicare Advantage plans available in Indiana.
-You choose your plans based on the benefits you want, which may include additions like prescription drugs, vision, dental, or hearing coverage, among others.
+Depending on your county, you could have as few as 25 or more than 45 Medicare Advantage plans available in Indiana.
+You choose your plans based on the benefits you want, including additions like prescription drugs, vision, dental, or hearing coverage.

-These plans are different from carrier to carrier, which is why it’s so important that you understand what each plan covers before enrolling by looking at the summary of benefits closely.
+These plans differ from carrier to carrier, so you must understand what each plan covers before enrolling by closely looking at the benefits summary.

 Medicare Advantage plans offers in Indiana

-Medicare Advantage plans are like a box of chocolates: you never know what you’re going to get.
+Medicare Advantage plans are like a box of chocolates: you never know what you’ll get.
 This is because there’s no government-imposed standardization like there is with Medigap.
 The only requirement that providers must meet is that their plans have equal benefits to Original Medicare.

-Below, we have some information for you about Indiana Medicare Advantage plans with $0 plan deductibles, $0 drug deductibles, and Part B reductions.
+Below is some information about Indiana Medicare Advantage plans with $0 plan deductibles, $0 drug deductibles, and Part B reductions.
 But these details are zip code specific.
-If you live in a zip code different from the one we used to gather our information, your offers may be slightly different.
+Your offers may be slightly different if you live in a zip code different from the one we used to gather our information.

 Medicare Advantage plans with a zero-dollar premium in Indiana

-When it comes to insurance, including Medicare Advantage, you will have to share the cost of your medical care with your provider.
-Signing up for a $0 monthly premium plan may feel like a good deal. but Medicare Advantage providers often charge higher out-of-pocket costs like copays and coinsurance in order to make up for the lost revenue.
+Regarding insurance, including Medicare Advantage, you will have to share the cost of your medical care with your provider.
+Signing up for a $0 monthly premium plan may be a good deal.
+But Medicare Advantage providers often charge higher out-of-pocket costs like copays and coinsurance to compensate for the lost revenue.